Adheesh1107/videogular/README.md

 # Steps to run

 1. Make sure you are using node version mentioned in the Prerequisites section.
-If you are using node version mananger (nvm), run `nvm use` to switch to the required node version
+If you are using node version manager (nvm), run `nvm use` to switch to the required node version

 1. Run the following command to install all the dependant packages